OG Anunoby: New York Knicks (2023–present)

-On 30 December 2023, Anunoby, along with Precious Achiuwa and Malachi Flynn were traded to the New York Knicks in exchange for RJ Barrett, Immanuel Quickley and a second-round pick.
+On 30 December 2023, the Raptors traded Anunoby, Precious Achiuwa and Malachi Flynn to the New York Knicks in exchange for RJ Barrett, Immanuel Quickley, and a second-round pick.
 On 1 January 2024, Anunoby made his Knicks debut, putting up 17 points and six rebounds in a 112–106 win over the Minnesota Timberwolves.
-During his first 10 games as a New York Knick, he set an NBA record with a +170 plus–minus for his first 10 games with a new team.
-On 8 February 2024, it was announced that Anunoby had surgery on his right elbow to remove a loose bone fragment, sidelining him for a month.
+During his first 10 games as a Knick, he set an NBA record with a +170 plus–minus.
+On 8 February, it was announced that Anunoby had surgery on his right elbow to remove a loose bone fragment, sidelining him for a month.
 Anunoby returned to play against the Philadelphia 76ers on 12 March.
-On 24 June 2024, Anunoby declined his $19.9M player option with the Knicks, becoming a free agent.
+On 24 June, Anunoby declined his $19.9 million player option with the Knicks, becoming a free agent.

-On 6 July 2024, Anunoby re-signed with the Knicks.
-On 25 November, Anunoby scored a career–high 40 points in a 145–118 win against the Denver Nuggets.
+On 6 July 2024, Anunoby re-signed with the Knicks on a five-year, $212.5 million contract.
+On 25 November, he scored a career-high 40 points in a 145–118 win against the Denver Nuggets.
 Anunoby had a streak where he scored at least 20 points in a career-high ten straight games.
+For the season, he tied a career high in games played (74) and a career high in scoring with 18 points per game, while barely missing out on another NBA All-Defensive Team selection.

+On 22 May 2026, Anunoby was named to his second NBA All-Defensive Second Team.

+In Game 4 of the NBA Finals, Anunoby had a playoff career-high 33 points and made a game-winning tip-in off a missed Jalen Brunson three-pointer with under two seconds left, following his game-saving block of a De'Aaron Fox lay up, capping off a 29-point comeback, the largest in Finals history, to take a 3–1 series lead against the San Antonio Spurs.
+Anunoby's 33 points and Brunson's 36 points marked the first time two Knicks have scored at least 30 points in an NBA Finals game.
+In Game 5, Anunoby helped the Knicks achieve a 94–90 win and close out the NBA Finals against the Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.
+In the NBA Finals, Anunoby averaged 21.2 points per game, 4.8 rebounds, 1 assist, 1.4 steals and 1.4 blocks per game, while shooting 52.5% from the field, 50% from three-point range and 86.7% from the free-throw line.
+Anunoby had an NBA playoffs 67.2% effective field goal percentage, the most for a player in a single-postseason with at least 150 field goal attempts in NBA history.